NatdanaiMungkung/NetMultiDownloader/README.md

 - Open using Visual Studio (Community 2022)
 - Config options can be defined in `NetMultiDownloader/config.json`
 - Click run
+- Console app will be run and processing queue based on config.json, result will be shown.

 # Check list
 - The program can accept a single URI or a list of URIs to download. :white_check_mark:
 - It should be possible to configure download location as well as number of retries. :white_check_mark: - can be done on `NetMultiDownloader/config.json`
 - It should support HTTP/HTTPS, FTP and SFTP. :white_check_mark:
 - It should be extensible.
-Please pay attention to how new protocols can be added.
-(New protocol can implement interface `IDownloader` then add in `AdapterFactory`)
+Please pay attention to how new protocols can be added. :white_check_mark: (New protocol can implement interface `IDownloader` then add in `AdapterFactory`)
 - It should handle retries and partial downloads.
 If a file fails to fully download then the partial files must be deleted. :white_check_mark:
 - It should support parallel downloads. :white_check_mark: (Parallel has been done on `QueueProcessor`)
 - It should handle name clashes.
 If two different resources have the same name, both should download correctly.
 If the same resource is downloaded twice, it should overwrite the previous one. :white_check_mark: (The filename will be postfix from URI as first 6 characters from MD5 of URI,